samizdatco/skia-window-tests/README.md

 cargo run
 ```

 In theory, Vulkan seems like the most promising approach for targeting Windows & Linux given how well it works for [generating bitmaps](https://github.com/samizdatco/skia-canvas/blob/gpu/src/gpu/vulkan.rs) and how much less global state it's saddled with compared to GL.
 However it's also just staggeringly low-level and setting up the necessary graphics pipelines requires a rather deep understanding of its inner workings.
-The [`skulpin`][skulpin] project has already built a renderer that integrates Vulkin and Skia, but it's currently non-functional on my development machine (a Macintosh) so it's difficult for me to test whether it would be a good solution for the other platforms.
+The [`skulpin`][skulpin] project has already built a renderer that integrates Vulkan and Skia, but it's currently non-functional on my development machine (a Macintosh) so it's difficult for me to test whether it would be a good solution for the other platforms.

-Only the current pre-release version of [`ash`][ash] (the fundamental Vulkan bindings used by most rust projects) work on the Mac so I've attempted to update `skulpin` to work with that.
+Only the current pre-release version of [`ash`][ash] (the Vulkan bindings used by most rust projects) runs on ARM Macs so I've attempted to update `skulpin` to work with that.
 A few releases ago, `skulpin` moved its internals to a much larger (and broader) framework called rafx which was too heavyweight for my purposes, so this directory instead contains a [fork](vulkan/skulpin-renderer) of the [last pre-rafx version][skulpin_fork] of `skulpin`.

-I've managed to successfully create all basic pieces (instance, device, shaders, swap-chains, etc.) without error, but the rendering pipeline is running into what look like synchronization problems when it actually runs.
+I've managed to successfully create all the basic pieces (instance, device, shaders, swap-chains, etc.) without error, but the rendering pipeline is running into what look like synchronization problems when it actually runs.
 In particular, an error claiming that it expected a layout of `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` but received `VK_IMAGE_LAYOUT_UNDEFINED`.

 ```
 Setting up skia backend context with queue family index 0